kejiwuxian/CIS25-Class-Activities/04-Age-Group-Classifier/README.md

-# Age Group Classifier
+# 04 Age Group Classifier

-This folder contains the source code for CIS25 Age Group Classifier.
+This folder contains the source code for CIS25 class activity 04.

 Develop a program to classify a person’s age group:
 - Input the age from the user.